wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-protect-information/includes/2-configure-data-loss-prevention.md

    Simple settings are designed for the most common requirements of a DLP policy.
 Advanced settings give you complete control to change each setting.

-1. On the **Policy settings** tab, under **What do you want to do if we detect sensitive info?** either keep the default policy tips and email notifications, or customize them.
+1. On the **Policy settings** tab, under **What do you want to do if we detect sensitive info?** either keep the default policy tips and email notifications or customize them.
 When you've finished reviewing or editing settings, choose **Next**.
 1. On the **Policy settings** tab, under **Do you want to turn on the policy or test things out first?** choose a setting.
 Then select **Next**.
 1. Choose the **Review your settings** tab.
 Select **Edit** to make changes or select **Create**.